DuckyCrayfish/hourglass/README.md

 	#This clock may be disabled by players via hideBedClock config setting.
 	allowBedClock = true

 #This section defines settings for notification messages.
 #All messages support Minecraft formatting codes (https://minecraft.fandom.com/wiki/Formatting_codes).
 #All messages have variables that can be inserted using the following format: ${variableName}
 #The type option controls where the message appears:
 #	SYSTEM: Appears as a message in the chat. (e.g., "Respawn point set")
 #	GAME_INFO: Game information that appears above the hotbar (e.g., "You may not rest now, the bed is too far away").
 #The target option controls to whom the message is sent:
 #	ALL: Sends the message to all players on the server.
 #	DIMENSION: Sends the message to all players in the current dimension.
 #	SLEEPING: Sends the message to all sleeping players in the current dimension.
 #	AWAKE: Sends the message to all awake players in the current dimension.
-	[sleep.messages]
+[messages]

 	#This message is sent after a sleep cycle has completed.
-		[sleep.messages.morning]
+	#Not sent if sleep feature is disabled.
+	[messages.morning]
 		#Available variables:
 		#sleepingPlayers -> the number of players in the current dimension who were sleeping.
 		#totalPlayers -> the number of players in the current dimension (spectators are not counted).
 		#sleepingPercentage -> the percentage of players in the current dimension who were sleeping (does not include % symbol).
 		message = "§e§oTempus fugit!"
 		#Sets where this message appears.
 		#Allowed Values: SYSTEM, GAME_INFO
 		type = "GAME_INFO"
 		#Sets to whom this message is sent.
 		#A target of 'SLEEPING' will send the message to all players who just woke up.
 		#Allowed Values: ALL, DIMENSION, SLEEPING, AWAKE
 		target = "DIMENSION"

 	#This message is sent when a player enters their bed.
-		[sleep.messages.enterBed]
+	#Not sent if sleep feature is disabled.
+	[messages.enterBed]
 		#Available variables:
 		#player -> the player who started sleeping.
 		#sleepingPlayers -> the number of players in the current dimension who are sleeping.
 		#totalPlayers -> the number of players in the current dimension (spectators are not counted).
 		#sleepingPercentage -> the percentage of players in the current dimension who are sleeping (does not include % symbol).
 		message = "${player} is now sleeping. [${sleepingPlayers}/${totalPlayers}]"
 		#Sets where this message appears.
 		#Allowed Values: SYSTEM, GAME_INFO
 		type = "GAME_INFO"
 		#Sets to whom this message is sent.
 		#Allowed Values: ALL, DIMENSION, SLEEPING, AWAKE
 		target = "DIMENSION"

 	#This message is sent when a player leaves their bed (without being woken up naturally by morning).
-		[sleep.messages.leaveBed]
+	#Not sent if sleep feature is disabled.
+	[messages.leaveBed]
 		#Available variables:
 		#player -> the player who left their bed.
 		#sleepingPlayers -> the number of players in the current dimension who are sleeping.
 		#totalPlayers -> the number of players in the current dimension (spectators are not counted).
 		#sleepingPercentage -> the percentage of players in the current dimension who are sleeping (does not include % symbol).
 		message = "${player} has left their bed. [${sleepingPlayers}/${totalPlayers}]"
 		#Sets where this message appears.
 		#Allowed Values: SYSTEM, GAME_INFO
 		type = "GAME_INFO"
 		#Sets to whom this message is sent.
 		#Allowed Values: ALL, DIMENSION, SLEEPING, AWAKE
 		target = "DIMENSION"
 ```

 ### Default Client Config